Planxnx/Planxnx/README.md

 #### Talking about Personal Stuffs 🎯
 - 🧑🏻‍💻 I'm Planxnx .
 I'm a software engineer @[Cleverse](https://cleverse.com/). , owner of [planxnx.dev](https://planxnx.dev/) and full-time self developer✌🏻
-- 💻 I’m currently working on improving my techskill.
+- 💻 I’m currently working on improving the developer experience and finding new technology opportunities.
 - 🌱 I’m currently learning about system design and blockchain.
 - 🤔 I’m looking for help in learning about blockchain development and project management.
 - ⚡ Fun fact: 0.1 + 0.2 is not equal to 0.3 !